DEBOPRIYA2320/FASTA-File-Analysis-using-Shell-Scripting/README.md

 # Run any script
 ./count_sequences.sh all_sequences.fasta

-# Example: search for motifs
+# Example : search for motifs
 ./count_motif.sh

 🧰 Tools & Commands Used